 From all the research and studies available, and development over the past decade, it is clear that ‘health’ and ‘safety’ are no longer buzzwords and incidents and injuries are no longer perceived as the cost of doing business.
-At the core of successful organizations are effective health and safety practices that build a positive culture around the importance of employee well-being, which leads to efficient operations and productivity.
+At the core of successful organisations are effective health and safety practices that build a positive culture around the importance of employee well-being, which leads to efficient operations and productivity.
 Emphasis is often placed on the obligations and responsibilities of the employer; however, the truth is employees also have a significant role to play in upholding health and safety.
-While employee engagement is an integral component of enhancing safety practices, it is important for both employees and organizations to understand each individual employee’s responsibilities and the role they play to secure a safer, healthier, and thriving workplace.
+While employee engagement is an integral component of enhancing safety practices, it is important for both employees and organisations to understand each individual employee’s responsibilities and the role they play to secure a safer, healthier and thriving workplace.

 Frequently asked questions (FAQs)

-- What defines a safe work environment?
+- What defines a safe working environment?

 - Why are health and safety matters in the workplace a priority?

 Employee engagement plays a crucial role in building a safety-oriented culture that employees feel encouraged to be a part of.
-By fostering open communication channels, conducting regular and robust safety training, and involving employees in the decision-making process for safety, organizations can empower their workforce to take ownership of their well-being.
+By fostering open communication channels, conducting regular and robust safety training, and involving employees in the decision-making process for safety, organisations can empower their workforce to take ownership of their well-being.

 Strategies to encourage employee responsibility can also encompass:

 To explore these steps and more tips in detail, read Enhancing Safety Practices Through Employee Engagement.